prdpx24/viraltube/README.md

 # Viraltube
-> A simple API to fetch latest youtube videos for a given query
+> A set of APIs to fetch latest youtube videos for a given query

 ## Installation